wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

    </div>
    <div markdown="1" class="ui segment content answer-frame">
 The execution completes in **61.51  seconds**.
-Inspecting the task execution timeline we find that the master makes the first three scheduling decisions as follows:
+Inspecting the task execution timeline we find that the coordinator makes the first three scheduling decisions as follows:

   - Task #5 (2500 Gflop) on worker #3 (150 Gflop/sec)
   - Task #1 (2000 Gflop) on worker #1 (100 Gflop/sec)